the-scream_westmountmag

 Stress and the way we think

 When we encounter a situation, we make two (often unconscious) judgments.
-First, we decide whether the situation is threatening – this could be a threat to our social standing, values, time, or reputation, as well as to our survival.
-This can then trigger the fight or flight response, and the alarm phase of GAS.
+First, we determine whether the problem poses a threat – this could be a threat to our social standing, values, time, reputation, or even our survival.
+This can then trigger the fight or flight response and the alarm phase of GAS.

-Next, we judge whether we have the resources to meet the perceived threat.
+Next, we assess whether we have the necessary resources to address the perceived threat.
 These resources can include time, knowledge, emotional capabilities, energy, strength, and much more.
 How stressed we feel then depends on how far out of control we feel, and how well we can meet the threat with the resources we have available.

 ‘How stressed we feel… depends on how far out of control we feel… how well we can meet the threat with the resources we have available.’